jjaxse2017/scorched-earth-3d/readme.md

 strip --strip-unneeded --remove-section=.comment /usr/local/games/scorched3d/*

+#Reminder that the game expects the unzipped data files to be in /usr/local/games/scorched3d/share (copy the sourcecode data directory)

 Run scorched3dc in the terminal to play the game to check for any error outputs (Configure with scorched3d first, you'll get errors during configure just hit continue)

-#the game expects the unzipped data files to be in /usr/local/games/scorched3d/share (copy the sourcecode data directory)
+#Optional from here

 #This is for the jackd... though sound seems to work in ubuntu without doing the following and the following may be an old security risk from what i read: